isabellahu77/Isabella_BSE_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe> -->

 # First Milestone
-Summary:
-- Solar Tracker, measures solar energy, temperature, and humidity
-- completed build process, as well as most of Arduino coding portion (9 of 11 proj)
-- struggled with connecting pair of wires, code for movement of servos

 My project is a solar tracker, which tracks where there is the most light, as well as tracking the temperature and humidity of the air.
 In the first milestone, I finished building the entire project, as well as the coding portion of 9 projects (kit comes with 11 total projects).
 Each individual part works and have been tested, and are mostly combined in the last project.
 I have yet to figure out the code for determining where the solar panel turns based off the light that is projected onto the tracker.
 A problem I was currently facing was with the connection of a pair of the wires, because I plugged one of them into the wrong socket, which resulted in a short circuit and damaged the sensor I was working with.
 The solar panel does not move very smoothly, and I plan to figure out what is causing that, as well as implement the actual movement for the panel before my next milestone.
 For what’s next, I plan to continue working on the coding for this project and put back the lithium power module, as well as understand more about the different processes and how different parts work.

+## Summary:
+- Solar Tracker, measures solar energy, temperature, and humidity
+- completed build process, as well as most of Arduino coding portion (9 of 11 proj)
+- struggled with connecting pair of wires, code for movement of servos

-Components:
+### Components:
 - photoresister sensor: changes its resistance when light shines on it
 - humidity and temperature sensor: detects and measures dampness and air temperature
 - passive buzzer: plays variety of tones that could be modified